LunarG/VulkanTools/vkconfig/vkconfig.md

 --------------

 - Tool tips are not yet implemented.
-- Missing description for each settings
+- Missing description for each layer settings.
-- There is no warning when there is a local layer configuration file.
-Layers will use the override layer settings and ignore the local file and users need to be aware of this.
+- Layers will use the override layer settings and ignore the local file with no warning to the user.
 - Layer paths may not be duplicated in the layer override .json file.
 They currently are.
-- Layer execution order express in the "Select Vulkan Layers to override and execution order" is not accurate.
+- Layer execution order express in the "Select Vulkan Layers to override and execution order" is not accurate, only *forced on* layers can be ordered.